-As of March 31, 2020, mortgage notes receivable relate to nine fixed rate mortgage notes on 53 facilities.
+As of June 30, 2020, mortgage notes receivable relate to ten fixed rate mortgage notes on 64 facilities.
 The mortgage notes are secured by first mortgage liens on the borrowers' underlying real estate and personal property.
 The mortgage notes receivable relate to facilities located in eight states that are operated by seven independent healthcare operating companies.
-We monitor compliance with mortgages and when necessary have initiated collection, foreclosure and other proceedings with respect to certain outstanding mortgage notes.
+We monitor compliance with the terms of our mortgages and when necessary have initiated collection, foreclosure and other proceedings with respect to certain outstanding mortgage notes.